vinstic-myshell/myshell-doc-en/product-manual/product-update-log/april-update-log.md

 #### 2023/04/05

-Japanese Bot launched, popular character from "Genshin Impact", our Inazuma ruler #Raiden Shogun# officially arrived!
+Japanese Bot launched, popular character from "Genshin Impact", our Inazuma ruler #Raiden Shogun# has arrived!

 #### 2023/04/02